JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

 contains a single observation.
 Further we can access the observations of some given indices ``idx`` using ``iris[idx, :]``.
-That is all that is needed to make our first code-snipped from the array example work with data frames (we leave the proof of this as an exercise).
+That is all that is needed to make our first code snippet from the array example work with data frames (we leave the proof of this as an exercise).
 However, there are a few things to note.